needle-mirror/com.unity.physics/Documentation~/physics-collider-components.md

 To inform the simulation of masses, you can use the `PhysicsMass` component.
 This tells Unity Physics how a Collider reacts to an impulse.
 It stores the mass and [inertia tensor](https://en.wikipedia.org/wiki/Moment_of_inertia) for that entity as well as a transform describing the orientation of the inertia tensor and center of mass.

+>[!NOTE]
->**Note:** Some of these values are stored as inverses, which speeds up many of the internal physics calculations.
+>Some of these values are stored as inverses, which speeds up many of the internal physics calculations.
 It also allows you to specify infinite values, by setting the relevant component to zero.

 While you can provide these values yourself, it is not necessary in many cases; the `ICollider` for a Collider interface has a `MassProperties` property, where appropriate values are calculated for you automatically.
 You might find it more useful to use the calculated `MassProperties` property as a starting point, and then scale them – for example, by multiplying the mass by ten for an extra-heavy gameplay object.